Jeiwan/uniswapv3-book/src/milestone_2/tick-bitmap-index.md

 ### Finding Next Tick

-Next step is finding ticks with liquidity using the bitmap index.
+The next step is finding ticks with liquidity using the bitmap index.

-During swapping, we need to find a tick with liquidity that's before or after the current tick (that is: to the left or to the right of it).
+During swapping, we need to find a tick with liquidity that's before or after the current tick (that is: to the left or the right of it).
 In the previous milestone, we used to [calculate and hard code it](https://github.com/Jeiwan/uniswapv3-code/blob/85b8605c37a9065c141a234ee2c18d9507eeba22/src/UniswapV3Pool.sol#L142), but now we need to find such tick using the bitmap index.
 We'll do this in the `TickBitmap.nextInitializedTickWithinOneWord` function.
 In this function, we'll need to implement two scenarios:

-1. When selling token $x$ (ETH in our case), find next initialized tick in the current tick's word and **to the right** of the current tick.
+1. When selling token $x$ (ETH in our case), find the next initialized tick in the current tick's word and **to the right** of the current tick.
-1. When selling token $y$ (USDC in our case), find next initialized tick in the next (current + 1) tick's word and **to the left** of the current tick.
+1. When selling token $y$ (USDC in our case), find the next initialized tick in the next (current + 1) tick's word and **to the left** of the current tick.

-This corresponds to the price movement when making swaps in either directions:
+This corresponds to the price movement when making swaps in either direction:

 ![Finding next initialized tick during a swap](images/find_next_tick.png)